loxilb-io/loxilbdocs/docs/integrate_bgp_eng.md

 sudo docker network connect llbnet loxilb
 ```

-Once the connection is complete, you can see the container's 2 interfaces as follows:
+Once the connection is complete, we can see the docker container's interfaces as follows:

 ```
 netlox@netlox:~$ sudo docker exec -ti loxilb ip route